DaffyDesert/ArgoCasinoMirror/README.md

 2.)
 Unzip the file in the location of your choice

 3.)
-Create a new java project in Eclipse
+Create a new java project in the Eclipse IDE

 4.)
 Move all files from the repository folder into your new project folder